MikeiLL/mz-mindbody-api/README.txt

 Configurable with template over-rides in your theme.

-Easy to extend, includes feature for displaying registrants.
+Easy to extend, for example to add a feature for displaying registrants.

 Schedule display can be vertical or horizontal.
 User can switch between both.